List of awards and nominations received by Alan Rickman

 The following is a list of awards and nominations received by actor Alan Rickman.

-Rickman has received numerous accolades including a BAFTA Award, a Primetime Emmy Award, a Golden Globe Award, and Screen Actors Guild Award in addition to nominations for two Drama Desk Awards, a Drama League Award, a Laurence Olivier Award, and two Tony Awards.
+Rickman has received numerous accolades including an Actor Award, a BAFTA Award, a Primetime Emmy Award, and a Golden Globe Award as well as to nominations for two Drama Desk Awards, a Drama League Award, a Laurence Olivier Award, and two Tony Awards.

 Rickman received a BAFTA Award for Best Actor in a Supporting Role for his role as the Sheriff of Nottingham in the action-adventure film Robin Hood: Prince of Thieves (1991).
 Upon receiving the award Rickman stated, "This will be a healthy reminder to me that subtlety isn't everything".
 He was also BAFTA-nominated for his roles as Jamie in the drama Truly, Madly, Deeply (1991), Colonel Brandon in the costume drama Sense and Sensibility (1995), and Éamon de Valera in the period drama Michael Collins (1996).

-For his role as Grigori Rasputin in the HBO film Rasputin: Dark Servant of Destiny (1996) he received the Primetime Emmy Award, the Golden Globe Award and the Screen Actors Guild Award for Best Actor in a Miniseries or Television Movie.
+For his role as Grigori Rasputin in the HBO film Rasputin: Dark Servant of Destiny (1996) he received the Primetime Emmy Award, the Golden Globe Award and the Screen Actors Guild Award for Best Actor in a Miniseries or TV Movie.
+He also portrayed Dr. Alfred Blalock in the HBO film Something the Lord Made (2004) for which he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie.

 Rickman was also known for his extensive work in theatre.
 For his roles on Broadway he received two Tony Award for Best Actor in a Play nominations for his roles as Le Vicomte de Valmont in Christopher Hampton's Les Liaisons Dangereuses (1987) and as Elyot Chase in the Noël Coward revival Private Lives (2002).
-He reprised the role in the West End received a nomination for the Laurence Olivier Award for Best Actor.
+He reprised the role in the West End and received a nomination for the Laurence Olivier Award for Best Actor.